On arithmetic progressions on Edwards curves: Some computations

-This search has not found such a rational point.
-On the other hand, using the same techniques as the ones used on the proof of the last item of theorems \ref{teo_general}, \ref{teo_CS} and \ref{teo_NCS}, we are able to prove that $\#\mathcal D_{1234}(0,q)=16$ for
+We havenot found such a rational point.
+On the other hand, using the techinques of the proof of the last item of Theorems \ref{teo_CS} and \ref{teo_NCS}, we are able to prove that $\#\mathcal D_{1234}(0,q)=16$ for

 and $\#\mathcal D_{1234}(-q/2,q)=16$ for